U.N. says Syria video killings appear to be war crime

 "But the allegations are that these were soldiers who were no longer combatants.
 And therefore, at this point it looks very likely that this is a war crime, another one," he said.

-The footage, which has been widely publicized around the world, has dealt a further blow to the rebels' image and is embarrassing for their foreign supporters.
+The footage, which has been widely publicised around the world, has dealt a further blow to the rebels' image and is embarrassing for their foreign supporters.

 Anti-government rebels killed 28 soldiers on Thursday in attacks on three army checkpoints around Saraqeb, a town on Syria's main north-south highway, a monitoring group said.